shilman/automention/README.md

 label2: ['user1']
 ```

-If a PR or issue is labeled with more than one label, `Automention` will mention the _union_ of all users, as you would expect.
+If a PR or issue is labeled with more than one label, `Automention` will mention the _union_ of all users, sorted alphabetically.

 ## Credits